pymacbit/Spam-Classification-BertTokenizer-Model/README.md

 # Spam Classification BertTokenizer Model
- Spam classifier BERT Model to classify and Predict Text as spam or not spam.
+This repository contains a Spam classifier BERT Model to classify and Predict Text as spam or not spam.
+Model Accuracy 97.7\% with GPU enabled.